hamk-gamedev-19a/newproject/readme.md

 By Petri Kuittinen 2019-

-Description of the project should be here.
+Description of the project should be written here.